sdpjswl/ASJDropDownMenu/README.md

 @property (assign, nonatomic) ASJDropDownMenuScrollIndicatorStyle indicatorStyle;
 ```

 The indicator style uses the default `UIScrollView` indicator styles; default, black and white.
-If you want to set a custom color to yhe scroll indicator, you can look up [ASJColoredScrollIndicators](https://github.com/sudeepjaiswal/ASJColoredScrollIndicators).
+If you want to set a custom color to the scroll indicator, you can look up [ASJColoredScrollIndicators](https://github.com/sudeepjaiswal/ASJColoredScrollIndicators).

 # To-do